vGHC 21 Tracks

 Continuous Integration, Agile Methodologies, Testing, and Automation

-From ideas to methods to frameworks and tools, automation of quality assurance efforts increases the value of your products.
-Agile practices such as iterative planning, short feedback loops, early delivery, and continual improvement are a major contributor to building higher quality software.
+Agile practices, short feedback loops, early delivery, and continual improvement are outstanding contributors to building higher quality software.

-- State-of-the-Art Testing: eg. Testing-as-a-Service, IoT testing, testing in DevOps, CrowdSourced testing, AI/ML and automation in testing
+- State-of-the-Art testing: E.g., Testing-as-a-Service, IoT testing, testing in DevOps, Crowdsourced testing, AI in testing.

 - Quality of Code: Continuous Integration, Deployment, and Delivery

 Mckinsey.com states that we have vaulted five years forward in consumer and business digital adoption in a matter of around eight weeks.
 Every business seeks to explore digital integration by leveraging social networks, process management, the evolution and trends of programming languages, or biomedical informatics.
 What new technologies keep you competitive in a work field where work-from-home flexibility became a standard and businesses pay more for redundancy?

 As technology continues to fill every aspect of our lives deeper than before, we invite you to analyze matters of integrity and standards, as well as the ramifications digital transformation has on society.